-Exploring the Digital Operational Resilience Act (DORA) - How financial risk and ICT risk have become one
+Exploring the Digital Operational Resilience Act (DORA) – How Financial Risk and ICT Risk Have Become One

 The EU's Digital Operational Resilience Act (DORA) doesn't just blur the line between financial sector firms and their ICT providers; it erases that line entirely.
 This change has significant implications for everyone in FinTech and banking.